 Moorpark College hosts a Cash for College Workshop

-Moorpark College will host a Cash for College Workshop for students and parents applying for FAFSA, Cal Grant and the California Dream Act.
+Moorpark College will host a Cash for College Workshop in the fall of 2019.
+Students and parents applying for FAFSA, Cal Grant and the California Dream Act are highly encouraged to attend!
 YOU DO NOT HAVE TO BE ATTENDING MOORPARK COLLEGE!
 This is a free community event!
-You must register to attend.
-See the flyer or visit www.vcccd.edu/cashforcollege.
+Check back for more information in October 2019. www.vcccd.edu/cashforcollege.

 What is Financial Aid and How Do I Get It?